Not Just a Daughter, Also a Sister: Sharing Death with Siblings

 We were fortunate that we had family friends who picked her up from school and allowed her to spend the night and take her to school the next day to give us the time and space to create a plan before we turned her world upside down.
 We spent the time racking our brains on who we could call or how we could figure out how to tell her the news.
 Luckily, we had done some volunteer work with an organization that serves children with special needs, some life limiting.
 Nick called his contact and asked if they knew anyone who had any experience telling an older child about the death of their younger sibling.
 We were quickly connected with a staff member whose experience matched ours almost identically.
 Twenty years ago she lost an infant daughter unexpectedly in her sleep and had to tell her three year old daughter the devastating news.

 She was a lifeline.
 She walked us through exactly what to say and how to say it.
 What words to avoid and what to expect.
-This advice can be found on our Explaining Death to Children page.
+This advice can be found under Explaining Death on our Sibling Support page.

 Later that afternoon our friends picked Campbell up from school and brought her home to us.
 After big hugs the three of us sat on the floor.
 Campbell on my lap and Nick looked her in the eyes and simply said, “Campbell, yesterday Everly died.”
 In her three year old way she looked right back at him and said, “I am going to miss her,” and walked off to play.
 Nick and I sat there dumbfounded at her understanding but didn’t want to push given the advice we had received.